microsoft/wineryjs/docs/api/host.md

     applicationInstanceNames: string[];
 }
 ```
+## Configuring a Host

+## Application Hosting
-### Application Registration
+### Registration
-A `Host` can host multiple `Application`s at the same time, each `Application` can be registered with multiple instance names or aliases.
-Decoupling application instance name from applicaton module name gives us the flexibility to switch modules without impacting user inputs, since instance name will be used as the key to dispatch `Request` to the right application, which is specified by property *`application`* from `Request`.
+A host can host multiple applications at the same time, each application can be registered with multiple instance names (aliases).
+Decoupling application instance name from applicaton module name gives us the flexibility to switch modules without impacting user inputs, since instance name will be used as the key to dispatch requests to the right application, which is specified by property *"application"* from [`Request`](./request.md#basic-fields).

-To support computation intensive scenarios, `Host` supports dispatching requests to another JavaScripts thread via [Napa zones](https://github.com/Microsoft/napajs/blob/master/docs/api/zone.md#intro).
-Thus there are three types of `Host` underlying to federate `Request` among multiple JavaScript threads.
+To support computation intensive scenarios, host supports dispatching requests to another JavaScripts thread via [Napa zones](https://github.com/Microsoft/napajs/blob/master/docs/api/zone.md#intro).
+Thus there are three types of hosts underlying to federate requests among multiple JavaScript threads.

-There are three types of `Host`:
+These three types of hosts are:
 - **Leaf host**: host application in current JavaScript thread.
 - **Host proxy**: route requests to remote JavaScript thread (zone worker)
 - **Host hub**: route request among leaf host and proxies.